smarttvsystems/plplugin.program.smartwizard./Packaging-advancedsettings.xml-Files.md

 | icon | A URL to an icon to be shown in Kodi.
 This must be a 512x512 pixel `.png` file.
 If omitted, the wizard will use `maintenance.png`. |
 | fanart | A URL to the fanart to be shown in Kodi.
 This must be a 1920x1080 pixel file of any format.
 If omitted, the wizard will use `fanart.png`. |
 | description | A short description of the file |

+As of OpenWizard 1.1.0, this file has been converted from the "old" plaintext solution, to the "new" JSON format, which makes them far more flexible, but more syntactically oriented.
+To verify that your JSON files are formatted correctly, I recommend https://jsoneditoronline.org/.